Just William (2010 TV series): Broadcast

-The series, which consists of four half-hour episodes, aired as part of the BBC's Christmas programming from 28 to 31 December 2010 on CBBC on BBC One.< The series was broadcast on CBBC from 8 to 16 January 2011.
+The series, which consists of four half-hour episodes, aired as part of the BBC's Christmas programming from 28 to 31 December 2010 on CBBC on BBC One.< The series was broadcast on the CBBC channel from 8 to 16 January 2011.

 DVD release

-The first four episodes were released to DVD on 7 March 2011, under the title, Just William, Series One, which hints that there might be a second series, although this seems unlikely.
+The first four episodes were released to DVD on 7 March 2011, under the title, Just William, Series One, although further series were not produced.